 The medical transcription business is wildly unpredictable.
 One seesaws between frantic pleas from supervisors for overtime because of a sudden flood of work and the dreaded “no jobs available” message upon logging in.
 As I’m paid by production, no work means no money.
 Since the new year, work has been slow in the company and transcriptionists and supervisors alike are feeling the stress.

-I’ve been thinking a lot about my fear of not enough these days, and how small it makes me and my experience of life.
+I’ve been thinking about my fear of not enough these days, and how small it makes me and my experience of life.
 One of the reasons I like to go out and walk is because it pushes against my tendency to curl up in corners and play hours of solitaire while I make up stories about living under bridges and berate myself for NOT PULLING MY WEIGHT and WASTING TIME.

 The truth is my medical transcription job is nothing more than a means to an end.
 It’s all about the paycheck.
 I take some modest pride in my ability to do an accurate, fast job, but I’m just a pair of skilled hands and ears.
 One day, when the job and I are finished with one another, I’ll leave no remnants of myself, no track, no scent, no spoor.
 It irritates me that it has so much power in my life when it means so little.